Giordano’s logo

 Excellent

-The brand provides a comprehensive 320-hour training curriculum designed to prepare franchisee staff for launch; the initial franchise fee does not include any trainees in the program.
-The program includes on-site launch support focused on operational readiness, with on-site assistance available at additional cost and travel and lodging expenses borne by the franchisee.
+Giordano’s provides a comprehensive 320-hour training curriculum designed to prepare management and staff for launch; the initial franchise fee does not include any individuals for training.
+The program includes on-site launch support for operational readiness; on-site assistance carries additional fees, and franchisees are responsible for travel and lodging expenses.

 Franchisee Stability